 The cybersecurity insurance market has grown exponentially in recent years, and it’s only expected to continue expanding.
-In fact, by 2028, t-he market is expected to be valued at a staggering $26.24 billion.
+By 2028, the market is expected to be valued at a staggering $26.24 billion.
 It’s clear that as cybercriminals become more adept, businesses of all types are opting for more financial protection against the impacts of cyberattacks.

 However, just as the market is growing, there are also more governmental and public efforts to tighten regulations surrounding cybersecurity insurance.
 These endeavors aim to help insurers and companies better understand risk management in the face of new cyberattacks.
 They also strive to outline what should be included in insurance policies.